QR Codes: Augmenting Augmented Reality | Instructional Design Fusions

 10 Things Adobe gets Right about Mobile Learning with Captivate 8 [Review]

 JANUARY 12, 2015

-Articulate for example has gone the native app route for deploying learning projects to tablets and HTML5 for smartphones like the iPhone and the Moto X. For the learner is yet another app to download to their smartphone and then there’s the issue of installing apps inside certain IT corporations. eLearning. — RJ Jacquez (@rjacquez) January 9, 2015.
-Responsive Projects.
+Articulate for example has gone the native app route for deploying learning projects to tablets and HTML5 for smartphones like the iPhone and the Moto X. The more I test #AdobeCaptivate 8 for my Review, the more I realize this is the version for #mLearning I’ve been waiting for!

 May Hot List: Mobile Learning Content

 Prof says courses/learning was accelerated #slide2learn - uLearning Blog , May 3, 2011 Glossary III: Rise of the Smartphones - Float Mobile Learning , May 12, 2011 Other Sources The following are the top items based on social signals.

 JUNE 20, 2009

 Together with layar.eu, they have created the “Worlds first AR-Browser for smartphones.
 Tags: Mobile Education android augmented reality iphone Mobile Learning netherlands I stumbled upon an interesting article about the Dutch company SPRXmobile.
 I don’t know whether their claim about being first is really appropriate (see my earlier post [link] ), but nevertheless it looks really interesting.